dgroomes/my-software/README.md

 * [x] DONE Node.js SDK management (I think this should be totally feasible since I figured this out with OpenJDK and am happy with that).
 * [ ] Why isn't `enter_accept = true` working for Atuin?
 It has no effect.
+* [ ] IN PROGRESS Make a "Java program launcher" in Go.
+In any interpreted program, (Java, Python, Ruby, JavaScript), the program needs to be run with an interpreter (JVM, `python`, `ruby`, `node`, etc.).
+This is totally fine, but distributing these programs is often a challenge because the user needs to have the interpreter installed, and it needs to be a compatible version, and it needs to be discoverable when launching the program.
+In Java, we have things like the `JAVA_HOME` environment variable to help with that.
+But that doesn't help with version compatibility.
+By contrast, programs that compile to an executable binary (e.g. Go, C) are easy to distribute.
+They are "all-in-one".
+(To be fair, the same distribution headache is true for Go and Co programs if they link to shared libraries).
+I have a Java program in `java/markdown-code-fence-reader` that works as long as my `JAVA_HOME` is a Java 21 JDK, but my shell environment differs per project.
+I want to solve this scenario.
+    * DONE Go side
+    * Gradle side

 ## Finished Wish List Items